-As of June 2012, the Department of Health and Human Services (NDHHS), in cooperation with the Department of Environmental Quality (NDEQ), the Game and Parks Commission, and the Department of Agriculture, has issued fish consumption advisories for 12 stream segments and 66 lakes.
-Advisories were removed from 11 waterbodies.
+As of June 2013, the Department of Health and Human Services (NDHHS), in cooperation with the Department of Environmental Quality (NDEQ), the Game and Parks Commission, and the Department of Agriculture, has issued fish consumption advisories for 24 waterbodies (stream segments and lakes).
+Combined with the previous year's assessments, 94 waterbodies now are under fish consumption advisories.
 States across the nation participate in this national sampling program, and the overall contaminant trends found in Nebraska are similar to those in other states.

 These advisories do not ban the consumption of fish from a particular waterbody but are designed to inform the public of how to safely prepare and eat what they catch, and provide suggested guidelines for limiting consumption.
 As a food source fish are a high quality protein, low in saturated fat, and high in omega-3 fatty acids, so anglers should not be discouraged from consuming fish in moderation.